Voronoi conjecture for five-dimensional parallelohedra: Definitions and key properties

-As linear spaces both $\Lambda_p$ and $\Lambda_{1/2}$ are isomorphic to $\mathbb F_2^d$, a $d$-dimensional linear space over two-element field $\mathbb{F}_2$, but they serve quite different roles.
+As vector spaces both $\Lambda_p$ and $\Lambda_{1/2}$ are isomorphic to $\mathbb F_2^d$, a $d$-dimensional vector space over two-element field $\mathbb{F}_2$, but they serve quite different roles.
 The space of parity classes gives us all possible options for various points in exhaustive approaches throughout Sections \ref{sec:free} through \ref{sec:py-py-py} and the space of half-lattice points is used to extract combinatorics of dual cell complex $\mathcal{C}_P$ and contact faces in particular.

 We use notations $[x_1,x_2,\ldots,x_d]$ for elements of $\Lambda_p$ and $\langle x_1,x_2,\ldots,x_d\rangle$ for elements of $\Lambda_{1/2}$ in coordinate representation.

 The following lemma is a classical result in parallelohedra theory, see \cite{DS} for example.